lawrns/vigor-gym-platform/apps/api/README.md

-# Vigor API - Database Setup and API Implementation
+# GoGym API - Database Setup and API Implementation

-This document provides setup instructions for the Vigor gym management platform database and API implementation.
+This document provides setup instructions for the GoGym gym management platform database and API implementation.

 ## Overview